nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :white_check_mark: |       |
 | iOS client   | :white_check_mark: |       |

+Dropbox Paper is basically just Notion for Dropbox users.
+It doesn't seem to have anything special to offer, so I see no reason to adopt it unless you are already a Dropbox user.

 ## Apple-only